AUGSBURG HEALTH INSURANCE REQUIREMENTS

 Assister Network to find someone to help you with your application.
 Navigators and assistors are available through many community health clinics, including the People’s Clinic (across the street from Augsburg) and Community-University Health Care.

-As of January 1, 2017, the Minnesota Department of Human Services (DHS) will provide MinnesotaCare coverage to Deferred Action for Childhood Arrivals (DACA) grantees who meet all MinnesotaCare eligibility requirements.
+In December 2016, the Minnesota Department of Human Services (DHS) announced that, beginning January 1, 2017, it is providing MinnesotaCare coverage to Deferred Action for Childhood Arrivals (DACA) grantees who meet all MinnesotaCare eligibility requirements.

 Minnesota Department of Human Services